donnievawter/frame_ps_plugin/README.md

   You will be presented with this panel

    ![Choose parameters](assets/parameters.png)
-1. Choose the title of your image.
-It may be blank.
+1. There are two sections to the panel- the mat and the title
-2. Choose the font and size for the title.
+2. For the mat you choose the size for the four sides.
-2. The title offset position moves the title up or down.
-40 is a good starting point
+3. Choose your units - pixels or percent.
+Percent is a percentage of the image size.
-3. Bottom padding moves the image file up or down within the mat.
-100 is a good starting point if you have a title.
-0 will leave it centered vertically
+4. Choose the mat color with the Choose Color button which opens a color picker.
-4. Choose Color opens a color picker to choose the color of the mat
+5. **IT IS IMPORTANT TO CLOSE THE COLOR PICKER TO APPLY YOUR CHOICE**
-5. Expansion ratio determines the width of the mat.
-If you choose 1, you will have no mat and the frame will crop your imagae.
-1.31 is a good starting point.
+6. For the title you choose the text, the font using a dropdown, the color using a dropdown, and the color using a color picker.
-6. Choose OK to process the image, Cancel to return to the main panel
+7. When you are done click Ok or bailout with Cancel
-7. All fields are sticky so will be the same the next time you use the process.
+8. The screen may show the image in various states while building the result.
+Don't panic if it looks strange.

 ## Working with the included Frame